douglassjohnandrew/EnhancedInvokeVBA/README.md

 - **OutputValue** - The entry method's return value (optional)
 - **SaveChanges** - If True, then save the changes after VBA finishes.
 If False, do not save the changes
 - **WorkbookVariable** :triangular_flag_on_post: - An existing WorkbookApplication variable where the VBA will run.
 This variable can be created using the CreateWorkbookVariable activity

-CreateWorkbookVariable arguments: (required arguments marked by :triangular_flag_on_post:)
-- **CreateNew** - If the ExcelFilePath does not exist, then True - Create the Excel file, or False - Throw an error
-- **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file
-- **OpenReadOnly** - If True, then open the Excel file in read-only mode.
-If False, then open the Excel file normally
-- **Visible** - If True, then the Excel file will be visible.
-If False, then the Excel file is not shown (recommended)
-- **WorkbookVariable** :triangular_flag_on_post: - The WorkbookApplication variable for later use

 Other notes about this library:
 - CodeFilePath and ExcelFilePath need to be **full** paths (using Directory.GetCurrentDirectory)